 Every day, your employees face numerous clients, managers, reports and projects competing for their attention.
 With 55% of workers saying they lack time to learn, it is clear heading into 2019 that we need to apply some forward-thinking to recapture the attention of the learners and revive their passion for learning.
 1

 Most of our budget is still allocated to formal learning, so let’s start there!
-Towards Maturity have recently conducted some new research exploring how we can use technology in a new way to successfully improve the effectiveness of formal learning.
+Towards Maturity have recently conducted some new research exploring how to improve formal learning by leveraging technology.
 This included insights gained from over 65 L&D practitioners in London and Munich, who explored ideas for improving engagement as part of Raytheon’s 2018 symposium.

 You may think the role of technology in increasing engagement is old hat – more choice for learners, more flexibility is all part of the game.
 But in 2019 we’re going to need more.
 We need some fresh thinking if we want to revitalise our worker’s engagement with learning.

 Here are just 3 fresh angles uncovered at the Raytheon symposium:

 We need some new perspectives when it comes to designing learning, and managers can provide it!
 L&D teams successfully improving the effectiveness of their formal learning are almost 3X as likely to involve managers in the design of appropriate learning solutions.2 When managers are invested, they are more likely to help connect with their staff and are twice as likely to discuss the learning goals and desired outcomes with their team members prior to undergoing learning.
 The manager’s perspective is regularly ignored but a powerful predictor of success.
 It plays a central role in creating engagement that should not be overlooked.